Kim Jong-sik

 Kim Jong-sik is a North Korean politician and general who is serving is deputy director of the Munitions Industry Department of the WPK Central Committee.

 Biography

 Little is known about him.
-He has background the space and missle industry, being a rocket scientist who previously working in the Second Academy of Natural Sciences and the North Korean space agency.
+He has background the space and missile industry, being a rocket scientist who previously working in the Second Academy of Natural Sciences and the North Korean space agency.
 He was involved in the development of Unha-3 rocket and Sohae Satellite Launching Station.
 In November 2022 he was appointed 4-star general.